 It just so happens that this method also works when I have panic attacks and PTSD flare ups.
 This method helps me prepare my body and my brain for the potential stressors by creating new opportunities for me to learn.

-RELATED POST: What is Self Care & Why Self Care Is Important for Women
+RELATED POST: What is Self Care & Unlocking the Benefits of Self Care

 Grab your Free Positive Thinking Worksheet PDF